Eddio0141/UniTAS/docs/working-games.md

 # How to manually add a game to the list
 - Modify `UniTAS/docs/working-games.json` and add a new entry following the format of the other entries
-- If providing the link to the game, make sure the game name is `[Game Name]`, and add the link to the bottom of the file following the format of the other entries
+- If providing the link to the game, make sure the game name is `[Game Name]`, and add the link to the bottom of this file following the format of the other entries
 - Use [json-to-markdown](https://tableconvert.com/json-to-markdown) to convert the json to markdown
   - For the `table generator`, select `First row as header` and `Bold first row` and set text align to `Left`
 - Replace the table in [Working games](#working-games) with the generated markdown table